wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 This guide contains instructions for migration from PowerAuth Server version `0.21.0` to version `0.22.0`.

-## Java 11 Support

-Java 11 no longer supports installing Bouncy Castle using library extension mechanism.
-PowerAuth no longer contains the Bouncy Castle library in war files to avoid classloader issues in some web containers (e.g. Tomcat).

-The Bouncy Castle provider needs to be installed using mechanism supported by the web container.
-See the [Installing Bouncy Castle](./Installing-Bouncy-Castle.md#installing-on-java-11) chapter in documentation.

-### Bouncy Castle Library Update to Version 1.61
+## Bouncy Castle Library Update to Version 1.61

 Bouncy Castle library has been updated to version `1.61`.
-Since PowerAuth server no longer contains the Bouncy Castle library in war files, the library needs to be updated in the `lib/ext` folder of Java runtime or web container libraries, depending on Java version.
+PowerAuth server no longer contains the Bouncy Castle library in the war file, thus the library needs to be updated in the `lib/ext` folder of Java runtime or web container libraries, depending on Java version.

 The newest version of Bouncy Castle library can be downloaded from: https://www.bouncycastle.org/download/bcprov-jdk15on-161.jar